 How to conduct the DAKI retrospective

-He says that, whether you call it an Agile retrospective, a post-mortem or a post-project review.
+He says that, whether you call it a retrospective, a post-mortem or a post-project review.
 Your work can be improved by taking a step back and start asking two questions.
 “What worked well we don’t want to forget?
 What should be done differently?”
 The natural rhythm of the iterative delivery of software in Agile projects provides chances for the team to improve continuously.

 When choosing a retrospective framework, it is essential to adapt it to your team’s context and tailor it to make it fun, engaging, and productive.
 Here’s a guide to conduct the DAKI retrospective.